niklasramo/palikka/README.md

 **Returns** &nbsp;&mdash;&nbsp; *Eventizer / object*

-Returns a new Eventizer instance or the object provided as **obj** argument.
+Returns a new Eventizer instance, or if the **obj** argument was provided returns the provided object.

 ##Deferreds

 Palikka's promises are called "deferreds".
 Please, do note that the `.Deferred()` constructor is not a polyfill for native ES6 Promise, but it does follow the [Promises/A+ v1.1](https://promisesaplus.com/) specification.

-By default the callbacks of `.Deferred.prototype.onFulfilled()`, `.Deferred.prototype.onRejected()`, `.Deferred.prototype.onSettled()` and `.Deferred.prototype.then()` methods are called asynchronously in the beginning of the next [event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop) (as per Promises/A+ v1.1 specification).
-However, although not recommended, deferreds can be configured to work synchronously: `palikka._config.asyncDeferreds = false`.
+By default the callback methods are called asynchronously in the beginning of the next [event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop) (as per Promises/A+ v1.1 specification).
+However, deferreds can be configured to work synchronously also: `palikka._config.asyncDeferreds = false`.
 Please note that turning synchronous behaviour on is against the Promises/A+ v1.1 specification, so do that only if you know what you are doing.

 ###.Deferred()